-poral gradient from the most centripetal fCOI (bimodal processing at 106ms), in the Heschl's gyrus, to the most centrifugal fCOIs in the planum temporale (MSI processing at 126ms, 134ms and 142ms).
-This phenomenon suggests that the primary source of the MSI effects is located in the Heschl's gyrus, potentially supporting the observation that the primary auditory cortex is the target of projections from the visual cortex (Budinger et al., 2006, Cappe and Barone, 2005), and in agreement with the notion that the core regions of the auditory cortex present the shortest latencies during auditory tasks in comparison to the growing latencies of the other auditory regions (Recanzone et al., 2000).
+Our time-domain results showed another interesting feature: in the early auditory cortex, MSI effects are present with a temporal gradient from the most centripetal fCOI (bimodal processing at 106 msec), in the Heschl's gyrus, to the most centrifugal fCOIs in the planum temporale (MSI processing at 126 msec, 134 msec and 142 msec).
+This phenomenon suggests that the primary source of the MSI effects is located in the Heschl's gyrus, potentially supporting the observation that the primary auditory cortex is the target of projections from the visual cortex (Budinger, Heil, Hess, & Scheich, 2006; Cappe & Barone, 2005), and in agreement with the notion that the core regions of the auditory cortex present the shortest latencies during auditory tasks in comparison to the growing latencies of the other auditory regions (Recanzone, Guard, & Phan, 2000).

 The time-frequency results extended the iERPs findings by identifying markers of cross-modal processing and MSI in the local power changes across different spectral bands.
-In the early auditory cortex, MSI effects were evident in the low-frequency bands (θ and β bands), while, in the early visual cortex, MSI effects were evident across all the frequency bands, with a dominant expression in the α and in the high- γ band.
+In the early auditory cortex, MSI effects were evident in the lowfrequency bands ( $\theta$ and $\beta$ bands), while, in the early visual cortex, MSI effects were evident across all the frequency bands, with a dominant expression in the $\alpha$ and in the high- $\gamma$ band.
 We found evidence of both additive and subadditive MSI activity in the visual cortex, while only superadditive MSI effects were observed in the auditory cortex.